-- Subscribe to Econ Minors to stay in touch with the ECON Community.
+Subscribe to Econ Minors email list to stay in touch with our awesome ECON Community.

-- Finally, when having completed all requirements, fill out the last form -- Approved Program of Study -- and submit to your Major advisor and Dr. Urmanbetova for signatures.
+At the start of your last semester, fill out the last form -- Approved Program of Study -- and submit it to Dr. Urmanbetova and your major advisor for signatures.
 The signed form must be submitted to the registrar along with your application to graduate.